-React Engineer - X
+React Engineer - X (future role)

 You will strengthen the advanced components team, build new ambitious complex features, work on strategic problems, and help grow the adoption.